Slow Boat by Anna Yen

 The men aim to weave an epic tale of brotherhood and resilience, charting their journey from poverty and war in rural China, through hard work on the tiny phosphate-rich island of Nauru, to a hasty evacuation from the Japanese to Australia, and all the challenges that they overcame on the way.
 However, differing perspectives of critical events in their story threaten to derail this display of unity to become the one thing that could tear them apart.

-Blending vaudeville, musical theatre, circus, Cantonese Opera and martial arts, Slow Boat is inspired by the unexpected arrival in Australia of playwright Anna Yen’s father, along with 580 other Chinese men, during WWII.
+Blending vaudeville, musical theatre, Cantonese Opera and martial arts, Slow Boat is a play within a play, inspired by the unexpected arrival in Australia of playwright Anna Yen’s father, along with 580 other Chinese men, during WWII.

-Contains low-level coarse language, depictions of suicide and violence, multilingual (English, Cantonese and Mandarin).
+Warnings: Suitable for 13+.
+Contains low-level coarse language, depictions of war, suicide and violence, multilingual (English, Cantonese and Mandarin).
+If you would like more details about the show warnings, please contact the Brisbane Powerhouse Box Office on (07) 3358 8600.

 Anna Yen is a performer, writer, movement teacher and theatre maker.